ScottiBR/purchases-timeline/README.md

-### Project *in development*
+### Project

-Made with React, ContextAPI and Hooks, also SASS for CSS pre-processor.
+Made with React, and Hooks, also SASS for CSS pre-processor.

-The point of this project, is to demonstrate how to manipulate and visualize data coming from a endpoint
+The point of this project, is to demonstrate how to manipulate and visualize data coming from a external endpoint

 See the preview in [https://scottibr.github.io/purchases-timeline/](https://scottibr.github.io/purchases-timeline/)